 This course is a continuation of MU 101 Private Instrument and is designed for non-music and music majors whose interest or concentration of study is an orchestral or other instrument.
 The student's proficiency level will be assessed and an individualized program of study will be developed.
 This is a performance based course.
-This is a two credit hour course.

 Prerequisite: MU 101 Private Instrument or permission of the instructor